-To show the status bar, select the IVS tab and check the Show Status Bar checkbox in the Network Status group.
+To show the status bar, select the IVS tab and check the Show Status Bar checkbox in the Net-work Status group.

 Because the status bar is rather prominently visible during a slideshow, you can choose to hide it when you no longer need it.
 To hide the status bar, you press .
+By again pressing .
 By again pressing the status bar is shown again.
 Please note that this key only functions as long as PowerPoint is the active application.